ekka-github/XR1/README.md

 Christian (316456) & Nicklas (316453)

-This XR project contains two projects, Arrowstorm (VR) and Furnize (AR)
+This XR project contains two projects, Arrowstorm (VR) and Furnize (AR) The two projects are located in the branches.

 Our VR game is a FPS game with a Bow, where the player has to hit targets at a long distance to increase their score.